TheRenegadeCoder/pymon/README.md

 55. "What is mutability?" by Tim Keck
 56. "What is a comparator?" by Tim Keck
 57. "What is a method contract?" by Tim Keck
+58. "How do I trace a variable through a recursive method?" by Tim Keck
+59. "What is the difference between a remainder and a modulus?" by Darrel Jobin
+60. "What are the four parameter modes?" by Darrel Jobin
+61. "What are NaturalNumberKernal's three methods?" by Alyssa Wiegman

 ---